mongodb/specifications/source/unified-test-format/unified-test-format.rst

 some value that influences the operator's behavior (if applicable).

-When examining the structure of an expected value during a comparison, test runners MUST examine the first key of any object for a ``$$`` prefix and, if present, defer to the special logic defined in this section.
+When examining the structure of an expected value during a comparison, test runners MUST check if the value is an object whose first and only key starts with ``$$`` and, if so, defer to the special logic defined in this section.

 $$exists